-The School Office Team (Receptionist and Administration Assistant) is responsible for stocking and checking the first aid kits.
-Staff are asked to notify the Receptionist and Administration Assistant when supplies have been used in order that they can be restocked.
+The Lead First Aider, with support from the Bursar, is responsible for stocking and checking the first aid kits.
+Staff are asked to notify Lead First Aider or Bursar when supplies have been used in order that they can be restocked.
 The first aid boxes contain (based on HSE guidance):

 - A first aid guidance card

 - At least 20 adhesive hypo allergenic plasters (including blue plasters for home economics)

 - 4 triangular bandages (slings)

 - Safety pins

 - Cleaning wipes

 - Adhesive tape

 - 2 sterile eye pads

-- · 6 medium sized non-medicated dressings
+- 6 medium sized non-medicated dressings

 - 2 large sized non-medicated dressings

-- Disposable gloves
+- 3 Disposable gloves

 - 1 resuscitation face shield

 - Yellow clinical waste bag

+- Head injury advice note

+- A copy of the school's Critical Injury Policy